 - Age-related harassment at the workplace

 California’s Fair Employment and Housing Act prohibits retirement plans with a mandatory age of retirement, but there are some exceptions, which allow for mandatory retirement.

 - Bona Fide Executives and High Policymakers.
 Private employers are allowed to impose mandatory retirement for bona fide executives or high policymaking employees.
 But, these employees must be at least 65 years old and be entitled to yearly retirement benefits of at least $27,000

-- Physicians at the age of 70 or older, working in professional medical corporation which provides for compulsory retirement.
+- Physicians at the age of 70 or older, working in a professional medical corporation which provides for compulsory retirement.

 Filling an Age Discrimination Claim

 In case the employee decides to sue his employer, he must first file a written complaint with an administrative agency, because he cannot go straight to court with a lawsuit.
 In case the discriminated employee is bringing claims only under state law, he must file the complaint with the DFEH.
 In case the employee is bringing claims under federal law, he can file the complaint with either the DFEH or the U.S. Equal Employment Opportunity Commission (EEOC).

 In case, after filling a complaint with the appropriate administrative agency, the claim is not resolved, the employee is issued a document called a right-to-sue letter.
 After that, the employee may pursue his case by bringing a lawsuit in court.

 Elements the Plaintiff Must Prove in the Court

 According to CACI 2570, in case the plaintiff claims that the defendant wrongfully discriminated against him because of his age, he must prove the following elements to establish this claim: